Commentaries & Fiction & Rarely-written Poems

-For eight years, Darhlene ran The Poinciana Crane,¹ starting as a public real estate blog then blossoming into a hyperlocal news outlet before closing in 2012.
-There was a lot happening that year, including yours truly running for a county seat while serving as vice president to civic group that later became the neighborhood power clique; helping found the Poinciana Economic Development Alliance, a.k.a., PEDA; and managing, in a nearly unpaid position, a private for-profit blog for Poinciana’s Solivita management; all before realizing that the real estate industry and an overloaded schedule was not made for people like me.
+Before Darhlene.com, for eight years I ran The Poinciana Crane,[i] starting it as a real estate blog then blossoming it into a hyper-local news source before closing in 2012.
+There was a lot happening that year, including yours truly running for a county seat while serving as vice president to local civic group; helping found the Poinciana Economic Development Alliance (PEDA); and managing, in a nearly unpaid position, a private for-profit blog for Poinciana’s Solivita community.

-I the one who passed Florida’s real estate exam on the first try in 2004, a feat not accomplished by most licensure candidates; I was also the one surrounded by industry sharks, I later found, people who’d slap their mother’s faces for a few thousand bucks (or less, who knows).
-I had thought my background that included decades of experience in economic development, government, and technology would naturally lend me to a successful career in real estate sales.
+I passed Florida’s real estate exam on the first try in 2004.
+(Yeah, surprised me too.)
+It was a feat not accomplished by most licensure candidates, but I was also the one surrounded by industry sharks, I later found, ones who’d eat their mother’s for a few thousand bucks (or less, who knows).
+I thought my background — which had included decades of experience in economic development, government, nonprofits, self-employment, and technology — would naturally lend me to a successful career in real estate sales.
 It did not.

 All images on Darhlene.com are either copyright-free images or are images created by either Darhlene Zeanwick or George D. Gordon, III.
 All images on this site by George D. Gordon, III, are used with his permission.

 Except for copyright-free images, all images and content on Darhlene.com are copyright of ©George D. Gordon, III, and/or ©Darhlene Zeanwick and may not be reproduced, copied, edited, published, transmitted or downloaded in any way.
 All rights are reserved.
 Copying, altering, displaying or redistribution of any of these images without written permission from George D. Gordon, III, and/or Darhlene Zeanwick is strictly prohibited.